 Here are the most common error’s I come across when validating to XHTML.

 - Elements and attributes in upper case.
 All element names, attributes name and values should be in lower case to meet XHTML specification.

 - Depreciated elements/attributes specified.
-XHTML has a smaller subset of html attributes due to the separation of presentation syntax to style sheets.
-All height, margins and other style related values should be move to style sheet.
+XHTML has a smaller subset of HTML attributes due to the separation of presentation syntax to style sheets.
+All height, margins and other style-related values should be moved to the style sheet.

 - Closing tags: All tags should be close to ensure validation.
-Inline tags such as img and br should always be self close.
+Inline tags such as img and br should always be self-closed.
 Ie. <br /> and <img /> As this will case further validation issues down the document tree as the browser miss-interoperates future closing tags.

 Other than the accessibility considerations, a page that doesn’t validate indicates to me that a developer/designer isn’t aware enough of the implications of the code they are writing, typically the page was created in a rush and I’m less likely to see any of the more advanced approaches to accessibility, I would consider essential for a good user experience.